cronical/claim-bridge/README.md

    ./dl_providers
    ```

+6. To prepare the list of providers currently in Moneydance, run `list-medical-providers.py` inside moneydance.
+This puts a csv file in the working directory.

 5. Ensure references to providers are clean.
 Note: the downloaded values are converted to upper case before processing.
 Either:

    1. Add any needed accounts in Moneydance
    2. Add aliases to `alias.json`.
 If the provider in the download is found in the `JSON` keys then it will be replace by its value during processing by `prepare.py`

-6. To prepare the list of providers currently in Moneydance, run `list-medical-providers.py` inside moneydance.
-This puts a csv file in the working directory.

 7. The main program is `prepare.py`.
+It is invoked with the name of the account to process (I use the account owners initials).
 It looks for its input file in the Downloads folder and the provider list in the current directory.
 It verifies that the providers match before writing the .pkl file.
 Ignores generic vendor, 'PHARMACY' and in process claims.
 It will display

 ```
 Using claims file: MedicalClaimSummary.csv